tonytw1/osm-jigsaw/README.md

 ### Inferring location names

-Given a point, it is a fairly fast operation start at the root of the graph to step down the hierarchy of nested areas, extracting all of the possible paths down to the smallest areas enclosing the point of interest.
+Given a point, it is a fairly fast operation start at the root of the graph and step down the hierarchy of nested areas, gathering all the possible paths down to the smallest areas enclosing the point.

 We can try to infer a place name from this collection of paths.